makersacademy/news-summary-challenge/README.md

 ### My Approach to Solving this Challenge
 To begin I diagrammed how I expected the code to interact.
 I then test drove the JavaScript code to show the stories on the page.

+I styled the pieces once I had finished a feature to make it easier to see what was actually going on on my page.

+I then plugged the Guardian API in to the code that I had.
+I found that I had to then change a few pieces of code such as taking a URL for a story rather than the content.